Mark Ciardi

+Recently, Mark produced A Million Miles Away for Amazon Studios, as well as Chappaquiddick, The Miracle Season, and the Lionsgate film American Underdog.
+He also produced the Emmy Award winning ESPN 30-For-30 documentary entitled Big Shot and the 30-For-30 entitled 42 to 1.

 A native of Piscataway, New Jersey, Ciardi was an All-State high school pitcher, graduating from Piscataway Township High School as part of the class of 1979.

 He continued his baseball career at the University of Maryland, where he earned his Bachelor of Science degree in Business Administration.
 He was drafted in 1983 by the Milwaukee Brewers organization and was called up to the major leagues in 1987.
 He retired the following year due to an injury.

 Ciardi is a member of the Academy of Motion Picture Arts and Sciences and serves on the board of trustees at the University of Maryland.
 Mark is married with two children and resides in Los Angeles.

 Filmography

 He was a producer in all films unless otherwise noted.